PortiESP/MAIL_BOT/README.md

   - Emails use the available storage
   - Deleted emails free its used storage
   - Emails are ordered by the most recent ones first
+  - API has a limit of 8 requests/second

 --------------------------------------------------------